Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric

-\bref{tab:m-1,tab:m-2} briefly presents the categorical meanings of the graphical elements (nodes and arrows) as `CLASSes' in \bref{fig:r-1,fig:m-1,fig:m-2}.
-The physical/mathematical significance of the specific instantiated `OBJECTs' within each `CLASS' can be found in the Supplementary Notes.

-Starting from the atomic inputs, we built the comprehensive workflow diagram in \bref{fig:m-2} from the bottom up, referencing three submodules from \bref{fig:m-1}a,c.
-All elements in the flowcharts (\bref{fig:r-1,fig:m-1,fig:m-2}) of this article are accompanied by step-by-step derivations and detailed explanations provided in the Supplementary Notes.
+Starting from the atomic inputs, we built the comprehensive workflow diagram in \cref{fig:m-2} from the bottom up, referencing three submodules from \cref{fig:m-1}a,c.
+All elements in the flowcharts (\cref{fig:3transition2matrix,fig:m-1,fig:m-2}) of this article are accompanied by step-by-step derivations and detailed explanations provided in the Supplementary Notes.